Coarse Personalization: Empirical application

-for dollar off promotion $\ensuremath{t_{i,1}}$ and for percentage off promotion $\ensuremath{t_{i,2}}$ respectively.
-For customers who have never received a promotion before the field experiment, their past promotion spend for an order was median imputed.
-Lastly, the treatment vector $(t_{i,1},t_{i,2})=(0,0)$ is the no promotion or holdout case and the firm incurs no cost by not issuing a promotion.
+for dollar off promotion $\ensuremath{t_{i,1}}$ and for percentage off promotion $\ensuremath{t_{i,2}}$.
+For customers who have never received a promotion before the field experiment, their past promotional spend for an order was median imputed.
+The treatment vector $(t_{i,1},t_{i,2})=(0,0)$ represents the no promotion case; the firm incurs no cost for withholding a promotion.

 We also assume that the continuous CATEs, $\tau_{d}(\boldsymbol{x}_{i},t_{i,d})$, are strictly concave in the treatment value, $t_{i,d}$, to satisfy Assumption \ref{assu:TE-Concavity}.
-The strict concavity assumption then implies that customers have diminishing sensitivities to the promotion amount so changes at higher promotion levels affect customer behavior less.
-By our construction of the promotion costs, they are weakly convex in $t_{i,1}$ and $t_{i,2}$ which fulfills Assumption \ref{assu:Cost-Convexity}.
+The strict concavity assumption then implies that customers have diminishing sensitivities to promotion levels.
+By construction, the promotions' costs are weakly convex in $t_{i,1}$ and $t_{i,2}$ satisfying Assumption \ref{assu:Cost-Convexity}.

 We interpret the continuous CATEs, $\tau_{d}(\boldsymbol{x}_{i},t_{i,d})$, as a behavioral sensitivity to dollar off or percentage off treatments \citep{Briesch1997}.
-We find that even when the two yield the same expected value to the customers, the continuous treatment effect is different.
-In other words, customers have differing sensitivity when presented two promotions that yield the same expected monetary value.
-Otherwise, if consumers had the same sensitivity to the expected value of dollar off and percentage off promotions, then we would be able to collapse the two-dimensional treatment to just a one-dimensional expected value of the promotion for each customer.
+We find that even when the two yield the same expected value to the customers, the continuous treatment effect is different; customers have differing sensitivity when presented with two promotions that yield the same expected monetary value.
+Otherwise, if consumers had the same sensitivity to the expected value of both promotions, then we would be able to collapse the two dimensions of treatments to a one-dimensional, expected value of the promotion for each customer.